-By clicking the ROLL YOUR STORY button, the page will use your input to build a simple story.
-You get to see how all of your answers work together!
-Also, if you don't like how some of your answers work, or you want to change some of them, you can simply scroll up, make the changes, then click the ROLL YOUR STORY button again.
+By clicking the ROLL YOUR STORY button, the page will use your input to auto generate a simple narrative.
+You get to see how all of your creative input works together to tell a story!
+Also, if you don't like how some of your answers work, or you want to change some of your answers, you can simply scroll up, make the changes and then click the ROLL YOUR STORY button again.

-Best of all, if you'd like a snapshot of your story, there's a DOWNLOAD button which will save a PNG image of the story.
+Best of all, if you'd like a snapshot of your story there's a DOWNLOAD button which will save a PNG image of your story.
 Of course, you can also select and copy the text if you'd like to paste it into an email, word processor or text document.